The American Institute of Polish Culture

 Ongoing programs include:

 The Harriet Irsay Scholarship was established in 1992 and every year it awards ten to fifteen scholarships to talented students.
 All majors and areas of study are considered and most applicants are of Polish descent.
 Over the years, AIPC has awarded hundreds of thousands of dollars in grants to more than 300 worthy students.
+In 2020, the Lennox Family Award of Excellence was launched to award $1,500 to an exemplary student every year who is matriculating in the field of education.

 In 1998, the Institute spearheaded the establishment of the Kosciuszko Chair of Polish Studies at the University of Virginia for research, education, and sponsorship of visiting scholars.
 In 2008, the Chair was moved to the Institute of World Politics in Washington, D.C. where lectures and conferences continue to be presented on a regular basis.
 AIPC also established the lecture series at the Center for Russian, East European, and Eurasian Studies at the University of Virginia in 2005.